 Most Affordable Neighborhoods in Bellevue, WA

-Some of the cheapest neighborhoods in Bellevue are Eastgate, Chevy Chase, and Southeast Bellevue.
+Some of the cheapest neighborhoods in Bellevue are Chevy Chase, Northeast Bellevue, and Wetherburn.
 These neighborhoods offer some of the lowest rent prices in Bellevue, making them ideal for renters on a budget.
-As of August 1, 2025, the average rent in Bellevue is $2,521, which is 3.6% higher than last year.
+As of September 16, 2025, the average rent in Bellevue is $2,474, which is 1.9% higher than last year.
 However, it's important to remember that rental prices can vary significantly based on factors such as location, amenities, and floor plans.

 Eastgate